phoenixdev-kl/vue-storefront/docs/guide/core-themes/stylesheets.md

 2. [Flexbox Grid](http://flexboxgrid.com/) for layout.
 3. Atomic CSS convention for all repeatable CSS properties - margins, paddings, colors, text properties and borders. ([see some nice introduction to Atomic CSS](https://www.lucidchart.com/techblog/2014/01/31/atomic-css-tool-set/)).

-## How to style UI elements in Vue Storefront
+## How to Style UI Elements in Vue Storefront

 Let's say we have a small piece of UI and want to style it according to mocks provided by our graphic designer.